neuralchen/SimSwap/README.md

 *Our method can realize **arbitrary face swapping** on images and videos with **one single trained model**.*

 Currently, only the test code is available.

-Training scripts are coming soon......
+Training scripts is coming.
+We are doing our final inspection about the scripts!

 The high resolution version of ***SimSwap-HQ*** is supported!